Quantcast

 Fighting for Workers and Consumers

-• We’re proud to be part of a coalition of consumer rights groups asking Congress to support the CFPB’s rule removing medical debt from credit reports and its guidance on unlawful medical debt collection practice, as well as the agency’s overdraft fee rule.
+• Public Justice joins consumer rights groups in a letter urging Congress to support the CFPB’s rule removing medical debt from credit reports and cracking down on unlawful debt collection and overdraft fees.